-Circular Packaging: Introduction of recycled plastic material in packaging contributes to circular packaging and helps reduce environmental impact.
+Sustainable Packaging: Introduction of recycled plastic material in packaging contributes to circular packaging and helps reduce environmental impact.
 We have implemented projects to reduce virgin plastic by incorporating post-consumer recycled (PCR) materials into the packaging of our flagship product, Formula 1 Health Meal Nutritional Shake, distributed in multiple markets, where permitted by regulation.
-We continue to seek opportunities across operations to reduce the amount of plastic used in packaging materials, which will reduce cost and waste.
+We are seeking additional opportunities across operations to reduce the amount of plastic used in packaging materials to help reduce cost and waste.

 Responsible Sourcing: We are committed to sourcing materials responsibly with respect for people and the environment in which our materials and services originate.
-We have assessed our top direct suppliers, which represents 61% of our direct spend, across four pillars for responsible sourcing: environment, labor and human rights, ethics, and sustainable procurement.
+We have assessed our top direct suppliers, which represents 70% of our direct spend, across four pillars for responsible sourcing: environment, labor and human rights, ethics, and sustainable procurement.
+By the end of 2025, we aim to include 80% of suppliers representing our direct spend in our Responsible Sourcing program.
+Additionally, we aim to include 100% of soy and cocoa suppliers in the program, as we recognize that there are various sustainability-related risks associated with these materials.
 We plan to expand assessment of suppliers and work with those companies that require support and guidance.